Wednesday, January 29, 2025

 - OUTER LAYERS -

 SKI JACKET// I have a few that I rotate around.
 I don't think you need a few; I've just amassed them over the years.
 The yellow one you see in the photos is super old, Roxy, it's actually my mom's coat because I couldn't find my ski jackets.
 I linked the black and white one, which is a shell jacket.
 You'll see shell, systems, and softshell/down.
 This all depends on your preference.
 I prefer a shell.
 Personally, just because I like to be in control with layering.
 I usually go one size up in ski jackets (the outermost layer) to accommodate layering, especially if it is a shell.
 You can literally wear any winter jacket to ski in, but there are some nice functionalities of a jacket made specifically for skiing, like pit zips, a hood big enough for a helmet, a powder skirt, etc. I don't wear these jackets outside of skiing because I prefer a down puffer if it's just everyday life.
+This one is so cute!

 - ACCESSORIES -